idaholab/TMAP8/README.md

 TMAP8 is a MOOSE application for solving 0-1D scalar diffusion-reactive transport.
 It contains unique custom syntax for 0D or 1D geometric/algebraic entities that make it more usable for 0-1D transport than standard MOOSE syntax.

-Validation and verification cases, a code reference, getting started guide and examples can be foundat [the current documentation](https://mooseframework.inl.gov/tmap8).
+Validation and verification cases, a code reference, getting started guide and examples can be found at [the current documentation](https://mooseframework.inl.gov/tmap8).

 ### Other Software
 Idaho National Laboratory is a cutting edge research facility which is constantly producing high quality research and software.
 Feel free to take a look at our other software and scientific offerings at: